 Tips For Making The Best Avocado Toast

-Avocados brown quickly so it’s best eat avocado toast when you make it.
+- Avocados brown quickly so it’s best eat them when you make it.
 If you add an acid such as a squirt or two of lemon juice, it will help prevent the avocado from browning.

 How To Store Cut Avocados